Changhua County: Nature

 Nature tourism in the county are Alice's Garden and Changhua Fitzroy Gardens.

 Historical buildings

 Historical buildings in the county are the Changhua Wude Hall, Daodong Tutorial Academy, Fuxing Barn, Lukang Ai Gate, Lukang Kinmen Hall, Lukang Rimao Hang, Luocuo Church, Spring of Youth, Yi Yuan Mansion and Yusan Hall.

 Transportation

 Rail

-There are 8 stations in Changhua County of the Taiwan Railways Administration (TRA), with the largest being Changhua Station located in Changhua City.
-The rest are: Huatan Station, Dacun Station, Yuanlin Station, Yongjing Station, Shetou Station, Tianzhong Station and Ershui Station.
+There are 8 stations in Changhua County of the Taiwan Railways Administration (TRA), with the largest being Changhua located in Changhua City.
+The rest are: Huatan, Dacun, Yuanlin, Yongjing, Shetou, Tianzhong and Ershui.

-Taiwan High Speed Rail has also one station in the county, which is Changhua Station.
+Taiwan High Speed Rail has also one station in the county, which is Changhua HSR station.

 Road

 National Highway 1 and National Highway 3 both pass through Changhua County.
 In addition, there are plenty of provincial highways as well.
 The Xiluo Bridge, with a span over 1,900 meters and opened in 1953, links Changhua County with neighboring Yunlin County.

 Sports

 Changhau has one professional basketball team, the Formosa Taishin Dreamers of the P. League+ (shared with Taichung).